yellow-corps/ibis/README.md

 - If Shopify is configured, `shopify` and `ngrok` containers will also be created.
   - `shopify` is responsible for relaying the Shopify HTTP Webhooks to Discord via JSON RPC calls.
   - `ngrok` is responsible for providing ingress from the outside world to the `shopify` container for the Shopify HTTP Webhooks, without needing to punch holes in firewalls.
+- If the exporter for SOS Tickets is configured, an `exporter` container will also be created.
+  - `exporter` provides a small wrapper around the [Tyrrrz/DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter) project, for the bot to use with SOS Tickets.

 # Configuration